If the information you are searching for is not in this document, please ask.

 Be sure to also fill the “description” field, especially with words that people may search for.

-The files intended to be installed must go in a folder named dist
+The files intended to be installed must go in a folder named dist.

 You can keep other files outside.